 When are membership dues owed?

 The MWC Membership year is for the 12 months following September 15th of every year.
 Dues are owed by September 15th.
-Members are sent reminders to pay dues from August 15th to October 15th with a link to the payment processing service used for this purpose, in this case PayPal.
-In addition, there is also a dues payment link on the Members drop-down menu.
-This year we will put a “Pay Your Dues Here” button on the members site as well.
-After October 15th, no more reminders will be sent and the payment button will be removed.
-Also after October 15th members who have not paid dues will have their status changed to “members-at-large” and will no longer have access to the Members section of the site, be able to sign up for events, have access to information about recurring activities or the Membership Directory.
+Members are sent invoices around September 1st to pay dues for the upcoming year.
+These are PayPal invoices and can be paid via a PayPal account or using a credit card.
+PayPal processes the payment.
+After November 1st, no more reminder invoices are sent.
+Members who have not paid dues by November 1st will be maintained on the MWC mailing list but will be removed from the membership list (and any activity lists) and will no longer have access to the Members section of the site, be able to sign up for events, have access to information about recurring activities or the Membership Directory.
 Any member who wishes to be reinstated can do so by sending in an email request.
-Members-at-large will be sent notifications (but not sign-up information) about events.
-Former members do not have to re-qualify to re-join.
+Former members do not have to re-qualify to re-join .
 Dues paid after the start of the membership year are not pro-rated.